elyase/docker/pyrun/2.7/README.md

 **Why?:**

-The official docker python image is too big, the smallest python docker image runs at several hundred MBs.
+The official docker python image is too big (**900 MB**), the smallest python docker image runs at several hundred MBs.
 The reason for that is that a typical Ubuntu base image is more than 200MB in size plus ~100Mb for a basic python installation.

 **When is this useful?:**